FAQ – Climbing Kilimanjaro

 I’m a travel agent/journalist.
 Can you help me?

 Of course we can!
 You can get the first idea of ZARA Tours on this corporate website, our blog, our hotel websites (Springlands Hotel, Highview Hotel, Tanzania Wildcamps), and on Adventure Travel Media Source.
 Further documents about ZARA you can get here.

 Then, please contact us and we are happy to assist you!

 How fit do I have to be?

 Many texts state that Kilimanjaro is “easily accessible”.
 However, you should not underestimate this mountain.
 There are no technical mountaineering skills required, but general fitness is necessary.
-However, the biggest problem for climbers are the effects of high altitude, which seem to be unrelated to fitness, age or gender.
+However, the biggest problem for climbers is the effects of high altitude, which seem to be unrelated to fitness, age, or gender.

 Please use the main menu on the left to browse through our section “Resources>Health information for Kilimanjaro climbers”.

 What about medical supplies and emergencies during my stay in Tanzania?

 If you have any particular medical problem please consult with your doctor before you come to Tanzania as to the medication that you should bring on your trip.
 This also applies to your own personal first aid kit.